osohq/oso/new-docs/content/any/getting-started/_index.md

 ## Learn by doing

-Here are a collection of practice-oriented guides for using oso.
+Here are a collection of practice-oriented guides for using Oso.

 Each guide is focused around implementing specific functionality in your application.